doriansmiley/codestrap-programs/apprenticeships/foundry-public-certification-training/README.md

+# Palantir Foundry Foundations

+Learn the foundation skills to enroll in Palantir Foundry training and earn your certifications.

-# About These Study Guides
+## About These Study Guides

-Palantir certification training is currently closed to the public.
-I have been given access to the training materials and created these study guides using public information that covers the same topics to help prepare you for certification training.
+Palantir certification training is now open to the public.
+These guides are designed for students and individuals who would like to master the prerequisite skills required to enroll in a Palantir Foundry certification program.
+They are not certification training themselves.
+For information on Palantir's training and certification program visit [learn.palantir.com](https://learn.palantir.com/)

 **IMPORTANT**: You will need additional training and a Foundry stack to prepare you for certification!

-**IMPORTANT**: These guides should not be used as a prerequisite to taking your exam!
-They are designed to get you ahead of the learning curve if and when certification is open to the public.
-There is no warranty implied or otherwise made as to the quality of the guide relative to your exam performance!
+To sign up for a Foundry stack visit [build.palantir.com](https://build.palantir.com).
+To enroll in official training visit [learn.palantir.com](https://learn.palantir.com/).

 **IMPORTANT**: These guides are subject to change without notice!
 Check back regularly for updates or subscribe to this repo.

-# Pull Requests Welcome
+## Pull Requests Welcome

 If you are a certified Foundry developer and would like to contribute to these study guides pleas read the [contributing guide](../../CONTRIBUTING.md) and issue a PR.

-# Overview
+## Overview

 Palantir certification is divided into four tracks which are listed below.
 Click on a track to explore the study guide.